MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: MEAL

-\paragraph{Average Performance} We define average performance as the mean normalized score across all tasks at the end of training.
-This metric captures the balance between forward transfer and retention:
+\paragraph{Average Soup Delivery} As our core performance metric, we report the mean soup delivery across all tasks at the end of training, reflecting the overall balance between stability and plasticity:

-\paragraph{Forgetting} Forgetting quantifies the degradation in performance on past tasks due to interference from training on later ones.
-For each task $i < N$, we compute the difference between the performance immediately after training and at the end of the sequence:
+\paragraph{Forgetting} Forgetting quantifies the decline in performance on past tasks due to interference from training on later ones.
+For each task $i<N$, let $\tau_i=i\cdot\Delta$ denote the timestep at which training on task $i$ ends, and let $s_i^\star=s_i(\tau_i)$ be the score achieved at that point.
+For $t>\tau_i$, we define a normalized performance drop $d_i(t)$ and apply an exponentially decaying weight $w_i(t)$, which penalizes earlier forgetting more strongly:

-\paragraph{Plasticity} To evaluate continual training capacity over long task sequences, we measure the model’s ability to fit new tasks under continual learning constraints.
-We compute the average training score (i.e., final performance on the current task right after training) across the entire sequence:

-This isolates how quickly and effectively the method learns a new task under capacity constraints, independently of retention.
-Unlike Average Performance, Plasticity does not require evaluation on previously seen tasks.
+We aggregate these weighted drops over time and average across tasks to obtain the overall forgetting score:

+\paragraph{Forward Transfer} Forward transfer measures how prior experience affects the speed at which new tasks are learned.
+We compare training performance against a single-task baseline.
+For each task $i$, we compute the normalized area under the learning curve (AUC) during its training window for both the continual learner and the baseline:

+The forward transfer score is then defined as the normalized difference between these AUCs, where positive values indicate accelerated learning due to prior experience:

+These metrics capture performance well, but they say little about the \emph{division of labor} between agents.
+Two agents can deliver the same number of soups while swapping roles, or with one agent doing all the work.
+The score stays flat while the coordination underneath it shifts.
+In Appendix~\ref{app:coordination_analysis}, we devise complementary settings and metrics to study coordination and role specialization.